thieu1995/mealpy/docs/source/pages/general/introduction.rst

 * MEALPY is a largest python module for the most of cutting-edge nature-inspired meta-heuristic algorithms and is distributed under GNU General Public License (GPL) V3 license.

-* Current version: 2.5.0, Total algorithms: 84 original, 24 official variants, 38 developed variants, 9 dummies.
+* Current version: 2.5.0, Total algorithms: 148 (84 original, 42 official variants, 24 developed variants)

 * Different versions of mealpy in term of passing hyper-parameters.
 So please careful check your version before using this library (Check `All releases`_)